yedino/galaxy42/doc/hacking.md

 Our Jenkins test suite defined by one pipeline can be checked in details in the Jenkinsfile located in the root directory of the project.
 At the moment test suite includes:
-	- native build on gcc debian8 linux and mingw/cygwin 32-bit windows
+	- native build on gcc Debian 8 Jessie linux and mingw/cygwin 32-bit windows
 	- unit tests passing
 	- integration tests passing
 	- deterministic build linux target